sharontherese/latin-mass-funeral/content/Resources/FAQs.md

 # How can I help my wedding guests understand what's happening?

 Explore the pages under the Resources menu.
-There is introductory information on the [Latin Mass](https://www.latinmasswedding.com/resources/the-mass), things to include in your [wedding program](https://www.latinmasswedding.com/resources/mass-programs) (including my own), and more.
+There is introductory information on the [Latin Mass](https://www.latinmasswedding.com/resources/the-mass), things to include in your [wedding program](https://www.latinmasswedding.com/resources/mass-programs), and more.
 You are free to reuse my wedding program content or template!

 Biretta Books offers a Latin-English booklet for Latin Mass weddings [^4].
 For those familiar with the red Latin Mass booklets - it is the exact same book, but with additional texts for the Rite of Marriage.

-# Where do I start if I want to learn about the history of all of this stuff?
+# What if I want to learn more about the history of all of this?

 Firstly, you're a crazy person.
 Secondly, try the [History](https://www.latinmasswedding.com/resources/history/) page.
-Thirdly, here's my "starter pack" of books to read about Catholic marriage - both the Rite and the Mass.
+Thirdly, here's my "starter pack" on the history of Catholic marriage - both the Rite and the Mass.

 Fish Eaters. “**Holy Matrimony**.”
 Accessed June 3, 2019. https://www.fisheaters.com/holymatrimony.html.

 Searle, M., and K.W.
 Stevenson. **Documents of the Marriage Liturgy**.
 Pueblo Books.
 Liturgical Press, 1992.

 Witte, J. **From Sacrament to Contract: Marriage, Religion, and Law in the Western Tradition**.
 Westminster John Knox Press, 2012.

 # Sources

 [^1]: Sullivan, Roseanne T. “**Propers of the Mass vs. the Four Hymn Sandwich.**” _Homiletic and Pastoral Review_, 2016. https://www.catholiceducation.org/en/culture/music/propers-of-the-mass-vs-the-four-hymn-sandwich.html.

-[^2] Carota, Father. “**Traditional Catholic Wedding Ceremony vs New Wedding Ceremony**.”
+[^2]: Carota, Father. “**Traditional Catholic Wedding Ceremony vs New Wedding Ceremony**.”
 Traditional Catholic Priest (blog), September 4, 2014. http://www.traditionalcatholicpriest.com/2014/09/04/traditional-catholic-wedding-ceremony-vs-new-wedding-ceremony/.

 [^3]: Regina Caeli Parish. **_Low Mass, Sung Mass, High Mass, Solemn Mass_**.
 12 June 2013, https://d2wldr9tsuuj1b.cloudfront.net/2708/documents/Different%20Masses.pdf.